openedx/edx-documentation/en_us/shared/students/sfd_discussions/add_post.rst

 #.
 Enter the text of your post.
 To format the text or to add links or
    images, use the formatting options above the text box.

    .. only:: Open_edX
-   .. tip:: If having trouble with uploading file, please make sure that the
-      size of file is smaller than 1 MB as there might be a maximum size limit.
+      .. tip:: If having trouble with uploading file, please make sure that the size of file is smaller than 1MB as there might be a maximum size limit.

    .. only:: Partners
       .. note:: The maximum size for an uploaded file is 1 MB.

    .. note:: Any text formatting or images that you add are only visible when
       others read your post in a web browser.
-The edX mobile app currently does not currently display text formatting or images.
+The edX mobile app currently does not currently display added formatting or images.

 In some courses, you can add posts, responses, and comments anonymously.
 In such courses, a **Post Anonymously** check box appears under the field where you